helloitsjacob/helloitsjacob/READ_ME.md

 _What is this?
 A Human User Guide or Personal Operating Manual is a portable, always up-to-date document meant to describe a Hubber’s work style.
 It is meant to be shared with your coworkers and updated as you learn more about yourself.
 Here is mine._

 Hi! :wave: I’m Jacob (handle: @helloitsjacob).
 I joined GitHub in 2024 as a Program Manager for the Office of the COO.
 I bring a breadth of experience across strategy, finance, and operations for Fortune 500 and start-ups a-like.
 You can typically find me trying to improve or automate processes, developing business cases, and bringing ideas and strategy to life through the lens of human-centricity and logical analysis.

 ### My working and communications style:
 - I have a preference for async communication where possible, but I love collaborating together when it makes sense
 - Bringing solutions and analytics data to the conversation will help me align what were doing today with where we want to go tomorrow
 - I work on a flexible schedule and across a number of time zones.
 I send (or schedule messages) for when they work best for me (or I believe will work best for you!), but feel free to respond at a time that is convienent for you.
-I tend to not be looking at my I like to disconnect from my 📞 and 💻 before or after shoulder hours.
+I like to disconnect from my 📞 and 💻 before or after shoulder hours (currently Eastern Time).
 - I love to hear and debate new ideas, theories, challenges, and opportunities. - I'm always open to new ideas, even if I may play devil's advocate 😅 at times.
 - I am always open to feedback and transparency, with the assumption of positive intent.
 Slack, Workday, or in documents/artifacts are the best place to provide me with feedback.
 - 😶 I tend to start out quiet, observant, & with listening in mind but then I move more and more into extroverted moments where I can add value.